 Entry into the various stages of the doctoral program are marked by documenting approval on a variety of forms.
 All forms associated with university approval are on the graduate school's website (https://grad.illinoisstate.edu/students/forms/), including the degree audit form, proposal approval form, right to defend form, and outcome of dissertation defense form.
-Please see below for three departmental forms: outcome for oral comprehension exam form and request to transfer credit form.
+Please see below for departmental forms.